-Spanish Peaks is a 15.7 mile moderately trafficked out and back trail located near Ennis, MT and is only recommended for very experienced adventurers.
+Spanish Peaks is a 15.7 mile moderately trafficked out and back trail located near Ennis, Montana and is only recommended for very experienced adventurers.
 The trail offers a number of activity options and is accessible from July until September.
 Dogs are also able to use this trail.

 Pros: Pioneer Falls and Creek, beautiful scenery through Flying D Ranch access road, moderate grades

 The loop is a great two night hike with high alpine views and fishing.
 Follow 407 to junction of 410 and 401.
 410 is considerably shorter but staying on either will complete loop; be ready for a climb either way.
 I recommend staying first night a Upper Falls Creek Lake or Jerome Rock Lake.
 From there make your way to Big Brother Lake for the second night.
 One thing to watch for is the junction of trails 409 and 401, a little less than a mile before Big Brother.
 The intersection is marked by a post but make sure you are looking for cairns.
 Once at this intersection look for cairn to north (401) and one to east (409).
 Great small wilderness with a lot of options; definitely a yearly destination for me.

 Great area with lots of options.
 Most of the lakes have great fishing and camping but they get a lot of use.
 "The Blaze" is a long strip of snow on Blaze mountain, that sticks around all year for those wishing for some summer turns.